 For serving the traditional Roman Mass

-Louis Tofari regularly hosts a 4-week curriculum of live webinars for boys and men to learn the acolyte's Latin responses of the traditional Roman Mass.
+Louis Tofari regularly hosts a 4-week program as a webinar for boys and men to learn the acolyte's Latin responses of the traditional Roman Mass.

-This uniquely integrated course includes a review of:
+This unique course consists of presentation slides and integrates a review of:

-important background information (about the Preparatory Prayers, psalms and their structure, saints in the Confiteor, etc.),
+Information about the Preparatory Prayers, psalms and their structure, saints in the Confiteor, etc.,

-explanations and practices of the associated gestures (Sign of the Cross) and reverences (bows),
+Liturgical gestures (Sign of the Cross) and reverences (bows).

 The next 4-week curriculum (12 sessions) will be hosted on Monday, Wednesday and Friday mornings from: